bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 And this is even a problem on the side of hardware wallets, where the hardware wallet might malfunction or there might be some kind of issue, maybe a bit has flipped somewhere and the calculation that your hardware wallet did was actually incorrect.
 You would want the software side to be able to verify what the hardware wallet did and make sure that it's done correctly.

-Speaker 2: 00:43:15

 So there are a bunch of cases.

-Speaker 0: 00:43:17

-Oh, yeah.

 Speaker 2: 00:43:18

 I'll just do one summary here.
 When you're making a payment using a hardware wallet, you are the only participant.
 It's just you, but it's really you and your hardware wallet.
-Yes.
-And normally, you know, you look at your screen, your wallet says, I'm going to send the money to this and this address, and then the hardware wallet confirms, do you want to send to this in this address and you're good but the problem with sign-on payment is you don't know what the address is going to be because it involves the shared secret and therefore you need your own private key to figure out what the address is.
+And normally, you look at your screen, your wallet says, I'm going to send the money to this and this address, and then the hardware wallet confirms, do you want to send to this in this address and you're good but the problem with sign-on payment is you don't know what the address is going to be because it involves the shared secret and therefore you need your own private key to figure out what the address is.
 But that address is, that private key is on the hardware wallet.
 So in order to know what address you're going to send to, you need to ask the hardware wallet, hey, this is the sign-on payment address of the person I'm about to send money to, tell me what the address is, and then you just have to kind of trust the hardware wallet.